Malta, Montana: Infrastructure

 U.S. Route 2 travels through town from east to west while U.S. Route 191 travels north to south.

 Amtrak's Empire Builder, running between Chicago and Seattle/Portland, stops daily in Malta at Malta station.

-The Malta Airport is a public use airport serving the town.
+The Malta Airport is a public use airport.

 Media

 The Phillips County News is a weekly local newspaper.
 They provide a printed paper as well as news online.

 The radio station KMMR FM 100.1 (Country music) is licensed in Malta.